Modular invariance on $S^1 \times S^3$ and circle fibrations: Introduction and conjecture

 Consider the Gromov-Hausdorff distance $d_{GH}$, which measures distances between two metric spaces by minimizing over all Hausdorff distances between all possible isometric embeddings of the two metric spaces.
 In general this is a pseudometric, but since we will be considering compact metric spaces, the distance vanishes if and only if the two spaces are isometric \cite{book:1497252}.
 In particular this means that the two spaces under consideration are diffeomorphic.
 Both the lens space $\mathcal{M}_1(p)=S^3/\mathbb{Z}_p$ and $\mathcal{M}_2(p)=S^1_{2\pi/p}\times S^2$ converge to $\mathcal{M}_3=S^2$ as $p\rightarrow \infty$ in the Gromov-Hausdorff sense.
 This is familiar from dimensional reduction in physics, and is an example of collapse with bounded curvature in mathematics.
 This means that $d_{GH}(\mathcal{M}_1(p\rightarrow \infty), \mathcal{M}_3)= 0$ and $d_{GH}(\mathcal{M}_2(p\rightarrow \infty), \mathcal{M}_3)= 0$.
 But by the triangle inequality we therefore have \be \lim_{p\rightarrow \infty} d_{GH}(S^1_{2\pi/p} \times S^2\,\,, S^3/\mathbb{Z}_p)= 0\,, \ee meaning the two spaces become isometric as $p$ becomes large.
 In particular, for any distance $\epsilon$, we can pick a sufficiently large $p$ such that \be d_{GH}(S^1_{2\pi/p} \times S^2, S^3/\mathbb{Z}_p)<\epsilon\,. \ee Since the spaces become isometric in the limit of infinite $p$, this means we have a series of approximate isometries in the limit of large $p$ and large $k$ represented in figure \ref{boxdiagram}.
 While an exact isometry between two spaces implies they are homeomorphic, an approximate isometry does not induce any natural notion of ``approximate" homeomorphism.
 For example we can replace the lens space in figure \ref{boxdiagram} with a squashed (Berger) sphere $S^3_\nu$.
 This one parameter family of solutions also collapses to an $S^2$ as $\nu\rightarrow 0$, giving the approximate isometries discussed above.
 However, $\pi_1(S^3_\nu) = 0$ for all $\nu$, meaning it maintains distinct topological properties as $\nu$ is varied and there is not as precise a notion of an ``emergent circle."\footnote{In many examples, however, like CFT$_3$ on $S^3_\nu$, it is still nevertheless true that $Z[S^3_{\nu \rightarrow 0}] \approx Z[S^1_{2\pi \nu} \times S^2]$.}

 These arguments suggest that the lens space partition function at high temperature and large lensing inherits the mapping class group of the $\mathbb{T}^2\times S^2$ partition function.
 This justifies the cycle-swapping equivalence conjectured in \eqref{conj}.
+(But notice that it does not provide a justification for the stronger equality \eqref{strongereq}.)

 The conjecture of this work can be stated more generally as an invariance under swapping the thermal cycle with the cycle of any manifold $\mathcal{M}^{d-1}$ that can be written as a circle bundle with a (possibly locally) freely acting $U(1)$, which allows lensing the cycle in $\mathcal{M}^{d-1}$ to become arbitrarily small and induce collapse to $\mathcal{M}^{d-2}$.
 The size of the emergent $S^1$ is set by Vol$(S^1/\mathbb{Z}_p \times \mathcal{M}^{d-2})$ = Vol$(\mathcal{M}^{d-1}/\mathbb{Z}_p)$.
 Altogether, the requirement for replacing $\mathcal{M}^{d-1}/\mathbb{Z}_p$ with $S^1/\mathbb{Z}_p \times \mathcal{M}^{d-2}$ will be that the two spaces become isometric and have the same fundamental group as the lensing is taken large.